xmos/lib_i2s/doc/rst/lib_i2s.rst

 The table :numref:`i2s_frame_slave_62_5_speeds` shows the known working configurations when using a one-bit port.
-Other configurations may be possible depending on performance:
+Other configurations may be possible depending on performance.

 |beginfullwidth|